Bills, Bills, Bills: Cover versions

 Sporty Thievz, the same group that wrote "No Pigeons" as an answer song to TLC's "No Scrubs", wrote a response to "Bills, Bills, Bills" entitled "No Billz (Why, Why, Why)."
 Sporty Thievz were also featured on "I Can't Go For That", a re-recorded remix of "Bills, Bills, Bills" with new lyrics, produced by the Trackmasters, along with a rapper called Jazz.

-In 2015, New York-based rock band They Might Be Giants recorded a cover version, later released on their album Phone Power.
+In 2015, New York-based rock band They Might Be Giants recorded a cover version for The A.V.
+Club's A.V.
+Undercover series, later released on their album Phone Power.

 The song was also performed a cappella by the fictional Dalton Academy Warblers group on the American musical television series Glee in the eleventh episode of the second season, entitled The Sue Sylvester Shuffle.